PrimaMateria/blog/primamateria-blog/content/hive/index.md

 {% end %}
 <!-- prettier-ignore-end -->

-If we look on the horizontal line we draw following simplified landscape:
+If we examine the horizontal planes, we can observe such simplified landscape.

 <!-- prettier-ignore-start -->
 {% mermaid() %}